 The AGCS Audit Policy is an internal guideline for Internal Audit; as a general rule, it is reviewed annually and on specific occasions.
 A centralized process has been established for this purpose, with the Legal function serving as the coordinating entity.
 The first step is for the relevant unit to review the policy to determine whether it needs to be amended.
-The revised version is then coordinated with the Legal Department and submitted to the AGCS Risk Committee for approval.
-Significant changes are also submitted to the Board of Management for approval and subsequently announced within the company.
+The revised version is coordinated with the Legal Department and submitted to the AGCS Risk Committee and then to the Board of Management for approval.
+Significant changes are subsequently announced within the company.